kriskbx/ryzentosh/README.md

 * Sleep/Hibernation!
 * Everything except the things below

+## What's kinda working

+* USB accessories on the second USB controller (XHC2) sometimes freeze the system when under heavy load.
+USB-mapping was done correctly (I checked four times) and the Embedded Controller and USB-X fix for power management seems to work reliably too.
+Not really sure what's causing this.
+For now I just use the USB ports on the second and third row, as well as the frontside ports.

 ## What doesn't work

 * Display of correct CPU name in System Information (hard to do without disabling sip)